dhjw/ethermine-watcher/readme.md

 ## Ethermine Balance Watcher Chrome Extension
-Grabs Ethermine unpaid balance via the API and displays it on the extension icon and popup
+Grabs Ethermine unpaid balance via the API and displays it on the toolbar icon and popup

 ### Install
 - Download folder, e.g. with git clone